The Cowboy Rides Away Tour: Description

 The Cowboy Rides Away Tour closed with three stadium concerts.
 At the final concert on June 7, 2014 at AT&T Stadium in Arlington, Texas, Martina McBride joined an all-star bill that included Kenny Chesney, Eric Church, Vince Gill, Faith Hill, Alan Jackson, Miranda Lambert, Lee Ann Womack, Sheryl Crow, and Asleep at the Wheel.
-The concert drew 104,793 fans—the largest attendance at a single-show concert in the United States.
-The concert also set a record for the largest gross at a single-show country concert, $18,194,374.
+The concert drew 104,793 fans.
+At the time, both the largest attendance at a single-headliner concert in the United States and the largest ticketed attendance ever at a concert in a stadium in the United States.
+Strait would then break both his own records ten years later, on Saturday, June 15, 2024, with a concert at Kyle Field at Texas A&M University in College Station, Texas, with 110,905 fans in attendance.
+The Arlington concert also set a record for the largest gross at a single-show country concert, $18,194,374.
 A live album recorded from the final concert in Arlington titled The Cowboy Rides Away: Live from AT&T Stadium was released on September 16, 2014, with a DVD of the concert being released on November 10, 2014, with Walmart exclusively releasing a deluxe edition including the cd as well.
 On August 29, 2014, the Country Music Television channel broadcast a two-hour concert special of the event titled George Strait: The Cowboy Rides Away.
 The concert was recorded by Chuck Ainlay with David Hewitt on Remote Recording's Silver Truck.

 During the first leg of the tour, Strait was named the Country Music Association Entertainer of the Year in November 2013.
 During the second leg of the tour, he was named the Academy of Country Music Entertainer of the Year in April 2014.